 The village of Chalk Mountain originated as a trading center before

 the Civil War.
 The earliest burial at Chalk Mountain Cemetery, the

 only burial ground to have served this community, is that of Abigal

 earlier use.
 Confederate veteran Hiram Berry Rogers (1840-1929) deeded

 the cemetery to the county in 1915.
 Over 350 graves, including those

 of Rogers and veterans of the Civil War, World

-Wars I and II, and
+Wars I and II,

-since 1959.
+cemetery association since 1959.
 (1991)